codeatcpp/zxtools/README.md

 Here's a set of utils to manipulate files that were copied from TR-DOS diskettes.
 The tools were written to simplify the following workflow:

-1. Grab diskette image using Hobbeta tool.
+1. Grab diskette image using [Hobeta](http://speccy.info/Hobeta) tool.
-2. Strip the file header.
+2. Strip the file header and save the result to a new file.
-3. Convert resulting Zeus Z80 file to the plain text format.
+3. Convert resulting Zeus Z80 assembler file to the plain text format.

-It's very easy to use.
-Download the package, run `setup.py`, invoke in the following way:
+But you can use them in the way you need.
+And it's very easy to use: download the package, run `setup.py`, invoke in the following way:
 ```
 $ python -m zxtools.hobeta strip input.hobetta result.zeus
 $ python -m zxtools.zeus2txt result.zeus listing.txt
 ```
+NOTE: You need Python 3.5 to use this package.